 Financial Assistantships

 Typically, full-time MSc and PhD students receive offers of full financial support from the department for a guaranteed period.
 The department's financial support takes the form of assistantships which entail some combination of teaching and/or research duties.
 No separate application is needed for financial support.
-For information about tuition fee scholarships, please refer to Tuition Fee Scholarships.
+For information about university-level non-merit scholarships, including tuition fee scholarships, please refer to University-Level Non-Merit Scholarships.

 MSc

 Support is based on a combination of teaching and/or research duties.
 Teaching duties require an average of 12 hours per week.
-MSc students are typically supported through a teaching assistantship for their first two terms and a research assistantship for the remainder of the program.
+MSc students are typically supported through a teaching assistantship for their first two terms and a research assistantship for their first year.
+Beyond that, MSc students are typically funded by a combination of TA-ships and RA-ships.
+This typically takes the form of at least one TA-ship per year, though this may vary.
+Most students have the opportunity for additional funding, such as additional TA-ships for a smaller number of hours a week, based on mutual agreement with their advisor or supervisor.
 Support is generally guaranteed for the first 20 months for the essay option and 24 months for the 12-credit thesis option, contingent on the student's satisfactory performance in his or her assigned tasks.

 MSc (PhD Track)